-S. No. Cerebrum Cerebellum (i) It is a part of forebrain.
-It is a part of hindbrain. (ii) It contains various functional areas mainly concerned with intelligence, memory, etc. It maintains posture and equilibrium.
+S. No. Cerebrum Cerebellum (i) It is a part of forebrain. lt is a part of hindbrain. (ii) It contains various functional areas mainly concerned with intelligence, memory, etc. It maintains posture and equilibrium.

-(b) The differences between central nervous system and peripheral nervous system are as follows:
+(b) The differences between central nervous system and peripheral nervous system are as follows :

-S. No. Central nervous system Peripheral nervous system (i) It consists of brain and spinal cord.
+S. Central nervous Peripheral nervous

+No. system system

+(i) It consists of brain and spinal cord.
 It consists of cranial nerves and spinal nerves.